UWSEDS-aut17/groupby/docs/specs.md

 ...

-### Compare temportal trends across different social media platforms
+### Compare temporal trends across different social media platforms

 _**Prerequisite:** User has downloaded their Facebook and Twitter along with our script to the same directory, and has opened a Bash terminal there_